If work is already completed

 Each person listed on the property title must complete and sign the form.

-We charge a fee for this application.
-This charge covers the cost of placing the owner builder notification on Title.
-This notification remains on your title for 6 years and may have implications if you sell your property.
+If accepted, the QBCC must place a notification on your title that owner building work has been completed without a permit.
+This notification remains on your title for at least 6 years and may have implications if you sell your property.

 What happens next?